MrChampion01/TPU/README.md

-Here's a revised version of your README to make it look nicer:

 # TPU

 TPU, The Test Processing Unit, or Terrible Processing Unit, is a simple 16-bit CPU written in VHDL.
 It serves as an educational tool to demonstrate the dataflow within a CPU and is designed to run on the miniSpartan6+.